vanorsigma/neuro-emote-guess/README.md

 - [ ] Backend should determine if `joingame` succeeded (i.e. client should make no decisions without the backend)
 - [X] Refactor joining page to its own component
 - [ ] Address TODOs in the code
+- [ ] Use a mutable hashmap so that other users are not affected by a single user submitting a guess